BernhardRode/BernhardRode/README.md

 🚨 I’m currently working on cloud based safty services @ Bosch

-💬 Ask me about, whateever you want.
+💬 Ask me about, whatever you want.

 📫 How to reach me: